Contact us

 Christopher Frey was educated at Heidelberg and Vienna.
 After studying English literature and philosophy for a master's degree, he later took a doctorate in early modern history.
 He joined Inlibris in 2000 and serves as senior cataloguer in most fields, also overseeing daily operations.

 Martin Peche studied German literature and philosophy in Vienna.
 After completing an MA thesis on Karl Kraus and Peter Altenberg and qualifying as a grammar school teacher, he joined Gilhofer in 2000 and subsequently Inlibris.
 Martin heads the autograph department, overseeing an inventory of more than 10,000 letters, manuscripts, and documents.
 He is a sworn and court-certified expert for the transcription of 18th to 20th century manuscripts.
-Also, he is responsible for procuring export licenses and for our communications with the Federal Monuments Authority.
+He is also responsible for procuring export licenses and for our communications with the Federal Monuments Authority.

 Stefanie Schwaiger studied art history at the University of Vienna.
 Having taken a master's degree with a thesis on Baroque nativity scenes, she joined Inlibris in 2014.
 Steffi not only oversees as many as ten fair shipments a year, but is also responsible for accessioning all incoming acquisitions.
 She is also an experienced cataloguer and photographer.